 Telugu Filmmaker Kodi Ramakrishna, With Big Hits To His Credit, Is No More!

 Telugu filmmaker Kodi Ramakrishna, who has directed some of the big hits of the Telugu film industry, is no more.
-Reportedly, the director breathed his last in Gachibowli, Hyderabad.
+Reportedly, the director breathed his last in Gachobowli, Hyderabad.
 According to the reports, the film-maker had complained of breathlessness a couple of days ago following which he was admitted to a hospital.
 Later, reports had come in that his condition was critical.

 Kodi Ramakrishna hailed from Pallakollu in the West Godavari district.
 He made his big debut as a film-maker in Tollywood in the year 1982 with the movie Intlo Ramayya Veedhilo Krishnayya, which featured Chiranjeevi in the lead role.
 Ever since then, he has done a good number of movies in Telugu, majority of which were big hits.
 He has worked with all the top stars of the Telugu film industry like Chiranjeevi, Balakrishna, Venkatesh and others.
 Apart from Telugu, he has also directed films in Tamil and Kannada.